jhwong97/wqd7008-distributed-computing-project/README.md

 #### Issue 2: NFS Client could not be started due to masked.
 **Solution**: Refer to this two references - [Reference A](https://unix.stackexchange.com/questions/308904/systemd-how-to-unmask-a-service-whose-unit-file-is-empty) and [Reference B](https://www.suse.com/support/kb/doc/?id=000019136).

+#### Issue 3: Errno 13
+[Errno 13]error means that the program tried to create new file or folder but it was denied due to write permission issues.
+We need to assign other users with write access permissions

+**Solution** : Run `chmod 777` on the directories  or files that you nwanted to change the permissions.

+For more info, read this [chmod](https://www.pluralsight.com/blog/it-ops/linux-file-permissions).